Nintendo Switch 2 Review: It's Bigger, but Is It Better?

 Full-width stand makes the Switch 2 more sturdy when propped up.

 On the portability side, the larger form factor makes it less travel-friendly, but there are some improvements.
-The new full-width flip-out stand is a huge step up from the flimsy single-arm version on the original Switch.
+The new full-width, flip-out stand is a significant improvement over the flimsy single-arm version on the original Switch.
 It’s sturdy and wide enough to comfortably support tabletop gaming, which is great if you’re playing on the go without a TV.

 Despite its bigger size, it’s only slightly heavier than the original, with the minor weight difference not even noticeable in-hand.
 But because of that increase in size, it's not as portable as the last Switch, and you’ll definitely want a decent protective case if you’re planning to take it out and about.